harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

 ## Map existing Argo projects

-To map your existing Argo CD projects to Harness projects, select the Argo CD projects you want to use, and then select the Harness project to which you want to map the Argo CD project.
+To map your existing Argo CD projects to Harness projects, select the Argo CD projects you want to use, and then select the Harness project where you want to map the Argo CD project.

 1. In **Map Projects**, in **Select your Argo Projects to Import**, select the Argo CD projects you want to map.